sonofhypnos/thoughts/posts/vyvanse-half-life.md

 Because this is an exponential decay, calculating how much will be in your body after t amount of time is as easy as multiplying (1/2)\^ (t / t~halflife~).
-In other words, the concentration will keep decreasing by from it\'s current amount 1/2 every 12h.
+In other words, the concentration will keep decreasing by from it's current amount 1/2 every 12h.

-One thing that my adhd-psychologist recommended (not sure if that recommendation was endorsed by my psychiatrist) was to avoid citric fruits, because they\'d somehow interfere with the medication in a way that would make it less effective (rather than cause any harmfull side effects).
+One thing that my adhd-psychologist recommended (not sure if that recommendation was endorsed by my psychiatrist) was to avoid citric fruits, because they'd somehow interfere with the medication in a way that would make it less effective (rather than cause any harmfull side effects).
 Apparently this advice applied to methylphenidate as well as to dextroamphetamine (I found that weird, why would it apply to such